rabbitmq/rabbitmq-website/site/management.md

   * `openid`
   * `profile`

-Which means that you have to configure to configure the RabbitMQ scopes you want RabbitMQ to request to your authorization server.
+Which means that you have to configure which scopes you want RabbitMQ requests to the authorization server.
 It may be <*resource_server_id*>`.*` if you want to request all scopes or specific ones such as:
   * <*resource_server_id*>`.tag:administrator`